-ICAA is the only Appaloosa registry incorporated as a blood-breed registry.
+ICAA is incorporated as an Appaloosa blood-breed registry.
 ICAA is a stand-alone registry.
 Once a sire and dam are registered with ICAA, their offspring do not need to be registered with any other registry as the pedigrees have already been verified and documented.
 An ICAA registered mare or stallion must be the product of a registered Appaloosa sire and a registered Appaloosa dam, except geldings and spayed mares.

-To fulfill the ICAA goal of protecting and regenerating the Appaloosa as a blood breed, strict rules prevail.
+To fulfill the ICAA goal of protecting the Appaloosa as a blood breed, strict rules prevail.
 The Official ICAA Handbook is available online.
-It is the member's/owner's responsibility to be familiar with all of the
+It is the member's/owner's responsibility to be familiar with all of the rules and regulations.

 For fastest processing of registrations (and other ICAA business), many forms and other paperwork can be emailed and work may be paid for online.
 All forms are fillable and can be saved to your computer and sent as an attachment.
 Some paperwork may need scanned to send via email.
 A photo can be accepted if a scanner is not available.
 All must be good quality so as to be read easily.
 Email to: email@example.com.

 To send via snail mail, please send to: